norvig/paip-lisp/docs/chapter6.md

   "Add a (var . value) pair to a binding list."
   (cons (make-binding var val)
     ;; Once we add a "real" binding,
-    ;; we can get rid of the dumrny no-bindings
+    ;; we can get rid of the dummy no-bindings
     (if (eq bindings no-bindings)
       nil
       bindings)))

 (defun match-variable (var input bindings)
   "Does VAR match input?
-Uses (or updates) and returns bindings."` (let ((binding (get-binding var bindings)))
+Uses (or updates) and returns bindings."
+  (let ((binding (get-binding var bindings)))
     (cond ((not binding) (extend-bindings var input bindings)) ((equal input (binding-val binding)) bindings)